Rachel Blaney

 Rachel A. Blaney (born September 18, 1974) is a Canadian politician who served as the member of Parliament (MP) for North Island—Powell River in the House of Commons from 2015 to 2025.
 A member of the New Democratic Party (NDP), she was first elected during the 2015 federal election.
-During the 43rd Parliament, she became her parties whip from 2019 to 2025.
+During the 43rd Parliament, she became her party's whip from 2019 to 2025.

 Background

 Blaney was raised in Terrace, British Columbia, as an adoptive daughter of a Stellat'en First Nation family.
 She moved to Nanaimo to attend Malaspina University-College where she received a Bachelor of Arts degree in First Nation studies.
 She moved to Campbell River in 1998 where she married, and raised three children.
 She worked with the Homalco First Nation before becoming the executive director of the Immigrant Welcome Centre of North Vancouver Island (later the Multicultural and Immigrant Services Association of North Vancouver Island) in 2007.